proofofcloud/trust-server/sss-setup.md

 My share initialized
 ```

+The Shared Pubkey is exactly the same for all participants.

-The share Pubkey should be published.
+The Shared Pubkey should be made public at https://github.com/proofofcloud/trust-server/blob/main/public_info/public_key.txt for the verifiers to check the JWT token signatures.

-Peers List: Update the list of available peers at: https://github.com/proofofcloud/trust-server/blob/main/public_info/peers_list.txt
+In addition, the trust-server instances run by the participants should be listed at https://github.com/proofofcloud/trust-server/blob/main/public_info/peers_list.txt